justeslam/offsec2/notes/general.md

 - Use Medusa if you want to check a known list of potential usernames and passwords.
 - Use SHCrack if you want to check a password list for a specified user.. can put into a loop for multiple users.

+#### Fuzzing APIs

+When fuzzing APIs, try to fuzz in special characters ("/opt/SecLists/Fuzzing/special-characters.txt") and monitor for different responses.
+You can do this recursively.
+Find out if you can close out a command so you can inject new code.